-Despite the fact that men who undergo bariatric surgery have a significantly lower weight loss, and experience more medical complications, men report significantly higher satisfaction levels, and feel better psychologically post-surgery post surgery than women.
+Despite the fact that men who undergo bariatric surgery often have a lower weight loss, and experience more medical complications, men report significantly higher satisfaction levels, and feel better psychologically post-surgery post-surgery than women.

 Bariatric surgery is a fast-track to personal transformation.
 The sudden nature of this surgical remedy for obesity can become a profound stressor on the patient’s intimate life.

 After surgery, the brain, as well as the body, are adjusting to a new normal.
 Personality change after bariatric surgery can leave the spouses of these patients bewildered and unable to grasp the sudden onset of discontent in their now thinner partner.